databendlabs/databend/docs/doc/02-load-data/03_local.md

   * `127.0.0.1` is `http_handler_host` value in your *databend-query.toml*
   * `8081` is `http_handler_port` value in your *databend-query.toml*

+* field_delimiter: One character that separate fields
+* record_delimiter: One character that separate records
 * -F  \"upload=@./books.csv\"
   * Your books.csv file location
 :::